We need to know what you and your partner earn each fortnight so we can pay you the right amount.

 Read the information you need to know about reporting employment and using the earnings worksheet form to find out how your income affects your payment from us.

-To report your income, you can:
+To report your income you can:

-- use the Express Plus Centrelink app
+- use the Express Plus Centrelink app, or

-- phone 133 276 (13 EARN) on your reporting day
+- call the report income line on your reporting day

-What you need to report
+What to report

-You still need to report even when your income is zero.
+If you get a payment with mutual obligation requirements, you still need to report even when your income is zero.